Murder Mystery Game AI

 Fonts set the period tone immediately.
 Visit DaFont.com for free vintage and typewriter fonts.
 FontJoy.com suggests font pairings that work together, and Google Fonts offers reliable, professional options that download instantly.

 Textures and overlays transform clean designs into genuinely weathered documents.
 Unsplash.com and Pexels.com provide free paper texture images, while OpenGameArt.org hosts public domain vintage document elements.
-For budget-conscious creators, CreativeMarket.com sells affordable vintage texture packs ($2–10) that save hours of manual aging work.
+For budget-conscious creators, CreativeMarket.com sells affordable vintage texture packs that can save meaningful time compared to manual aging work—check the site for current pricing.

 Reference materials ground your designs in reality.
 The Library of Congress digitized historical documents section shows authentic formatting from different eras.
 Browse Etsy vintage ephemera listings for visual inspiration, and check Reddit communities like r/GraphicDesign and r/MurderMysteryParties for peer feedback on your drafts.